It’s that time again when many people think about pastor appreciation.

 You see, cost alone does not determine value.Tweet

-I’ve been engaged in spoken ministry since 1994, and I’ve had the pleasure to work with many gifted pastors.
+I’ve been engaged in spoken ministry since 1994, and I’ve had the pleasure of working with many gifted pastors.
 I’m also blessed to have face-to-face connections with hundreds of pastors.
 Every pastor I know would be grateful for these gifts, which demonstrate your appreciation.

 Here’s one final thought.
 Just because your pastor fulfills and carries the ministry well doesn’t mean it’s not a heavy burden.
 It is both a privilege and a burden.
 And they need you just as much as you need them.

-Please consider sharing this article with your pastor, and be sure to indicate which of these you’ll be using to demonstrate your appreciation.
+Please consider sharing this article with your pastor, and indicate which of these you’ll use to demonstrate your appreciation.

 Lastly, regardless of your role in the local church, there are plenty of ways to participate in Pastor Appreciation.
 Visit the Bless Your Pastor website and review their free resources for many ideas.